it’s a funny life, innit?

 It’s a funny life, innit?

-Posted on Mar 23, 2021, in EXPERIMENTAL WRITING and tagged creative outlets, Creative Writing, Emotions, Life, mental health awareness, Mental Wellbeing, monologue, Relationships, suicide awareness.
+Posted on Mar 23, 2021, in STREAM OF CONSCIOUSNESS COLLECTION and tagged creative outlets, Creative Writing, Emotions, Life, mental health awareness, Mental Wellbeing, Relationships, suicide awareness.
 Bookmark the permalink.
 Leave a comment.